 The copperhead also has what is believed to be the weakest venom potency of all pit vipers, which is a happy coincidence for the snake that is otherwise most likely to bite you.

 6. Eastern coral snake (Micrurus fulvius)

 Eastern coral snakes are very reclusive and are rarely seen, which is great for hunters and hikers across the American Southeast.
-The eastern coral snake was once seen as the most dangerous snake in the region.
+Eastern coral snakes were once seen as THE deadliest snakes in the region.
 While that reputation hasn’t exactly subsided, experts now say that fatalities from this dangerous species are actually very rare.
 This is thought to be because the coral snake has very little control of how much venom it can inject into a victim.